cwest9400/birthday_buddy/client/README.md

 Inspired by the thoughtfulness of a beloved aunt who has been sending birthday cards every year, this app is designed to simplify your life and bring a little more joy to those special occasions.

 With its user-friendly interface, Birthday Buddy ensures that you'll never forget a birthday. <br>

+## The Problem
+Many people wish they sent more birthday recognitions.
+For people that don't use social media(facebook), there aren't many modern digital solutions.

 ## Try it out
 <a href="https://birthdaybuddy.netlify.app/"> Live site </a>
 ![My project-2](https://user-images.githubusercontent.com/116116801/216797186-06d1503b-916a-4efc-b07c-6d451a217804.png)